 However, this longevity calculator doesn’t take into account the following factors that could increase or decrease your life expectancy:

 - Family history

 Here’s another longevity calculator that’s worth a look

 It includes questions about your age and physique, life events, fitness and lifestyle.
 You’ll get a customized life expectancy based on 400,000 data samples from the National Institutes of Health.

-If the results from these calculators have you concerned about providing for yourself and your family in your later years, a longevity insurance policy purchased at retirement age may be a smart choice for you.
+Do the results from these calculators have you concerned about providing for yourself and your family in your later years?
+If so, Clark says a longevity insurance policy purchased at retirement age may be a smart choice for you.